paczos/edami-hac-python/README.md

 k-randomly chosen points are used as centers of initial clusters.

 ### Input
-As the input unlabelled data-frame containing data-points in which row is supplied.
+Unlabelled data-frame containing data-points in each row.

 ### Output
 The algorithm adds new column to the data-frame: `cluster` which stores results of clustering operation.